-Summary The kickback exercise is an expert-level bodyweight glute and hamstring exercise performed from an all-fours position with the working leg fully extended.
-It is a straight-leg progression of the donkey kick, targeting the gluteus maximus and hamstrings as primary movers, with secondary activation of the core stabilizers, gluteus medius, and lower back extensors.
-The straight-leg position creates a longer lever arm that demands significantly more glute force and core stability than the bent-knee version.
-A systematic review published in the International Journal of Sports Physical Therapy found that quadruped hip extension exercises produce high gluteus maximus activation when performed with controlled form (Reiman et al., 2012).
-Best used as an accessory exercise at 3 sets of 12-15 reps per leg, programmed after compound lower-body movements.
+Summary The kickback is an expert-level bodyweight glute and hamstring exercise performed from an all-fours position with the working leg fully extended.
+It is a straight-leg progression of the donkey kick, targeting the gluteus maximus and hamstrings as primary movers, with secondary work from the core stabilizers, gluteus medius, and lower-back extensors.
+The straight-leg position creates a longer lever arm that demands more glute force and core stability than the bent-knee version.
+Electromyographic research on quadruped hip extension shows high gluteus maximus activation when the movement is controlled and the spine stays neutral (Reiman et al., 2012).
+Best used as accessory work at 3 sets of 12 to 15 reps per leg, programmed after compound lower-body lifts.

 The kickback is what happens when the standard donkey kick stops being hard enough.
 Same all-fours position.
 Same hip extension movement.
 But instead of keeping your knee bent at 90 degrees, you straighten the leg completely.
 That one change turns a moderate glute isolation drill into an expert-level posterior chain exercise that most people can't do correctly on the first try.

-Here's the thing: it's just physics.
+It's just physics.
 A straight leg is a longer lever.
-It weighs the same as a bent leg, but the weight sits further from the hip joint.
-So your glute has to generate way more force to lift it the same distance.
-And your core has to work harder to keep your lower back from arching under the increased demand.
-A 2020 systematic review in the Journal of Sports Science & Medicine found that quadruped hip extension variations consistently produced high gluteus maximus EMG activity, with effectiveness depending heavily on controlled form and adequate core bracing (Neto et al., 2020).
+It weighs the same as a bent leg, but the weight sits further from the hip joint, so your glute has to generate more force to lift it the same distance.
+Your core also has to work harder to keep your lower back from arching under the increased demand.
+The longer the lever, the bigger the consequence of any form break.

 If you've been doing donkey kicks for a while and they feel easy, this is your next step.
 But only if your form on the bent-knee version is already locked in.
-Rushing to the kickback without mastering the donkey kick first?
-That's how people end up feeling it in their lower back instead of their glute.
+Rushing to the kickback without mastering the donkey kick first is how people end up feeling it in their lower back instead of their glute.

-Kickback exercise muscles targeted diagram showing gluteus maximus and hamstrings as primary movers with core stabilizers and gluteus medius as secondary
+Kickback exercise muscles activated: gluteus maximus and hamstrings as primary movers, with core stabilizers, gluteus medius, and lower-back extensors as secondary and stabilizing muscles

-Kickback muscles targeted: gluteus maximus and hamstrings share the load, with core stabilizers working overtime to keep the spine neutral.
+Kickback muscles activated: gluteus maximus and hamstrings share the load, with core stabilizers working overtime to keep the spine neutral under a long lever.

 How to Do the Kickback Exercise (Step-by-Step)

 1. Get on all fours.
 Hands directly under your shoulders, knees directly under your hips.
-Spine neutral.
-Not arched up, not sagging down.
+Spine neutral, not arched up and not sagging down.
 Look at a spot on the floor about a foot in front of your hands to keep your neck in line.

 3. Drive your heel toward the ceiling.
 Keep the leg fully extended and use your glute to lift it upward.
 Push through the heel.
 Lift until your leg is roughly in line with your torso or slightly above.
 That's your end range.
-Don't go higher.
-Go higher and your back arches, and the glute stops doing the work.
+Go higher and your back arches and the glute stops doing the work.

 4. Squeeze at the top.
 Hold for one to two seconds.
 Squeeze the glute as hard as you can.
 You should feel it deep in the glute and along the back of your thigh.
 If you feel it mainly in your lower back, you've lifted too high or your core has relaxed.